ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 ```
 and add `-d` and/or `-u` as needed.
 The option `-R` means read-only access.
 Access can further be controlled by using `-p` to whitelist requests and `-P` to blacklist requests (e.g. `-p realpath,open,write,close,lstat`).
 Note that the "requests" are not sftp commands.
 Supported requests can be found by running `/usr/lib/openssh/sftp-server -Q requests`.
 Restrictions in `authorized_keys` can be the same as in [Creating a locked-down user, e.g. for tunneling/SFTP](#todo).
 The `ForceCommand` setting in `sshd_config` takes precedence over the `command` option in `authorized_keys`.

+Note that `DisableForwarding` can always be set to `yes` in the `sshd_config` of the sshd server where the sftp connection is made to and `restrict` can be set in `authorized_keys`, even when intermediate proxy jumps may be configured.
+The forwarding options are only relevant for the proxy hosts themselves, not for the desitation (see TODO:tunnel_section for more details).

 ## Tunneling with SSH

 SSH offers different types of tunneling/forwarding: